NuGet/Home/designs/SearchCommandSpec.md

 ## Solution

 The search feature leverages the search service provided by the NuGet API.
-Search targets multiple sources and displays all of their results one after the other.
+Search targets multiple sources and displays all of their results, sorted by relevance, one source after another.
 The command line interface is simple: __./NuGet.exe search \<query\>__.

 ```
 PS C:\> ./NuGet.exe search logging